 Secondary hormone therapy can include:

-- Adding an antiandrogen (flutamide, nilutamide, bicalutamide) in men who have thus far been treated only with GnRH agonists.
+●Adding an antiandrogen (such as bicalutamide, nilutamide, or flutamide) in men who have thus far been treated only with GnRH agonists.

-Abiraterone — Abiraterone (Zytiga) is a new drug that blocks the production of androgens by the prostate cancer itself, as well as in the testes and adrenal glands.
-Abiraterone has been shown to improve survival in patients who have had progressive disease after treatment with chemotherapy.
-Abiraterone can also delay disease progression in men who have not had chemotherapy.
+Abiraterone — Abiraterone (brand name: Zytiga) is a medication drug that blocks the production of androgens by the prostate cancer itself, as well as in the testes and adrenal glands.
+Abiraterone has been shown to improve survival in men with advanced prostate cancer – whether or not they have already been treated with chemotherapy.
 Abiraterone must be taken with prednisone to avoid a serious complication.
 Abiraterone’s side effects can include fluid retention and a drop in potassium levels.
-(See "Castrate resistant prostate cancer: Treatments targeting the androgen pathway", section on 'Abiraterone'.)
+(See "Castration resistant prostate cancer: Treatments targeting the androgen pathway", section on 'Abiraterone'.)

-Enzalutamide — Enzalutamide (Xtandi) is another new agent that blocks the effects of androgens in stimulating the growth of the prostate cancer cells.
-Enzalutamide has been shown to increase survival in patients who have been treated with chemotherapy and is being studied in patients who have not received chemotherapy.
+Enzalutamide — Enzalutamide (brand name: Xtandi) is another new agent that blocks the effects of androgens in stimulating the growth of the prostate cancer cells.
+Enzalutamide has been shown to increase survival in men who have been treated with chemotherapy.
+It has also been shown to increase survival in men who have not yet received chemotherapy, and to delay both the progression of the disease and the need for chemotherapy in men who have not yet had chemotherapy.